microventures/mv-test-project/readme.md

 other API testing tool to be able to send requests to routes as if you were consuming an API.

-Even though one of the goals of this exercise is to guage your expertise when using Laravel, it is also as important to see **how** you think about solving the problems presented.
+Even though one of the goals of this exercise is to gauge your expertise when using Laravel, it is also as important to see **how** you think about solving the problems presented.
 This will help give us a clearer picture of what you would be like as a member on our team.